Alleged N9.2bn fraud: EFCC fails to arraign Okorocha, others

 He told the court that he had made fruitless efforts to effect service of the former governor and pleaded for more time to do so.

-Counsel to the 2nd -4th defendants, Chief Oba Maduabuchi (SAN) as well as the 5th defendant did not object to the request by the prosecution counsel.
+Counsel to the second -fourth defendants, Chief Oba Maduabuchi (SAN), as well as the fifth defendant did not object to the request by the prosecution counsel.

-Others charged with him include a chieftain of the All Progressive, APC, Anyim Nyerere Chinenye, and five companies- Naphtali International Limited, Perfect Finish Multi Projects Limited, Consolid Projects Consulting Limited, Pramif International Limited, and Legend World Concepts Limited.
+Others charged with him include a chieftain of the All Progressive (APC), Anyim Nyerere Chinenye, and five companies- Naphtali International Limited, Perfect Finish Multi Projects Limited, Consolide Projects Consulting Limited, Pramif International Limited and Legend World Concepts Limited.

-It alleged that the Defendants sequentially siphoned funds from the Imo State Government House account and Imo State Joint Local Government Project account, and diverted same into accounts of private firms.
+It alleged that the defendants sequentially siphoned funds from the Imo State Government House account and Imo State Joint Local Government Project account, and diverted the same into accounts of private firms.

 Leave a Reply